-To better understand how these cards work for students, we must first start at the beginning.
-The Credit Card Act of 2009 stipulates that a student of 18-21 years of age may qualify for a credit card if one of the two conditions are met:
+The Credit Card Act of 2009 stipulated that any student between 18 and 21 years old may qualify for a credit card if one of these two conditions are met:

 - A parent, guardian, spouse, or another adult is willing to co-sign